Tim Martin (businessman): COVID-19 pandemic

 Martin criticised the shutdown of businesses during the COVID-19 pandemic, saying that it was "over the top" and that pubs should continue to operate but with social distancing measures in place.
 After criticism regarding the shutdown of all pubs due to the spread of COVID-19, Martin addressed his 40,000 employees by video message.
 He acknowledged the government would pay 80 per cent of the wages of staff at companies who have lost work during the crisis, but he said the money could take weeks to come through.
 Martin suggested that if some staff were offered jobs in supermarkets they should consider taking them and promised that he would give first preference to those who wanted to come back to Wetherspoons.
+A number of newspapers inaccurately reported Martin's suggestion, but later issued corrections.
+The majority of staff were placed on the Government furlough scheme after its announcement.

 On 19 January 2022, in a statement to the London Stock Exchange, Martin accused the Prime Minister Boris Johnson of "hypocrisy" over the "Partygate" scandal, arguing that much of the controversy would have been avoided if Downing Street staff had been able to visit pubs which, at the time of the alleged lockdown parties, were closed due to coronavirus restrictions.

+Cost of living crisis

+Commenting in June 2023 on the effects of the cost-of-living crisis in the UK, Martin remarked that increasing costs in the British brewing industry may result in raised prices to consumers, and suggested that the price of a pint of beer could reach £8 or more.
+He also expressed concerns that breweries may consider watering down beer to gain tax breaks.

+In November 2024, Martin said that pub drinkers should expect prices to rise as a result of Labour's budget.
+This is due to growing business pressures from the increased national minimum wage and employers' national insurance contributions.

 Personal life

-Martin is married to Felicity, whom he met while at university; they have four children and live in Exeter, Devon.
+Martin is married to Felicity (née Owen), whom he met while at university; they have four children and live in Exeter, Devon.

+In the 2024 New Year Honours, Martin was appointed Knight Bachelor for services to hospitality and culture.